Memotech-Bill/pico-filesystem/README.md

 ````
     #include <pfs.h>
     struct pfs_pfs *pfs;
-    struct lfs_config cfg;
     pfs = pfs_fat_create ();
     pfs_mount (pfs, "/");
 ````

 This has to be built with a board definition file which specifies which Pico GPIO pins the SD card is attached to.
-The code uses an SPI driver using PIO so any available GPIO pin numbers may be used.
+The code uses an SPI driver using PIO so almost any available GPIO pin numbers may be used.

 ## Code Structure